 Dear All Volunteers,

-Our school will open starting 2 Jan 2020 until end of November 2020.
+Our school is now open up to Volunteering program starting 26 September 2022 until end of November 2022.
 All volunteers are welcome to be part of the project to inculcate the English language with our students.

-The recent result for final exams (UPSR), we have an increase percentage of passing from 0% in 2018 to 50% passing marks in 2019.
-That is an incredible success for the school.
+The recent result for final exams (UPSR), we have an increase percentage of passing marks of English languge from 0% in 2018 to 50% passing marks in 2019.
+Since 2020, pandemic the UPSR exam has been demolished by the Ministry of Education.
+However, that how we tell, that it is an incredible success for the school.
 We hope with this program, would better attract the students to learn English in an interactive ways.

 Many thanks to the previous volunteers who has been part of the success journey for our school.
 We thank you for your support and initiatives.